 The German and Ukrainian languages that are spoken make the film much more believable than the all-British cast of the Paris-set Hugo or the Borat accents in The Devil’s Double.
 Even the biggest stars seem to know their German, and while they don’t use it all of the time, they seem to have their accents well-practiced for the rest of the film.

 Now I’m going to get finicky.
 Ciarán Hinds wears his character’s troubled past on his sleeve wonderfully, but in my opinion, he was cast for the wrong part.
 While he plays the older David, played by Sam Worthington, he looks entirely more similar to Stefan, played by Marton Csokas.

 I talked earlier about how Sony Pictures Classics has a rich history of releasing underrated films here, but Focus Features has a similar reputation.
 Beginners, It’s Kind of a Funny Story, The Kids Are All Right, and Atonement are just a few examples of such tremendous films.
 The Debt doesn’t quite live up to those expectations, but no matter.

-The Debt looks great on paper, but it’s in the execution that it falters (you’ll find that statement highly ironic if you see the film) The Debt is now on DVD and Blu-ray.
+The Debt looks great on paper, but it’s in the execution that it falters (you’ll find that statement highly ironic if you see the film).